awojdyla89/Sudz-Love/README.md

-## Future Features
+## Next Steps
-* Icons for each amenity, instead of a list
-* Search based on location and multiple amenities
-* A favorites page and the ability to bookmark a trail as a favorite
-* Ability to add photos to comments
+* Implement an alternative third party API for searching beers.
-* Map integration to show locations
+* Implement map integration to display breweries in the area.
+* Edit beer posts and profile page information.
+* Ability to comment beer posts.